-When a team of health care providers cares for you, it's important to keep each one up-to-date on your overall health.
-Doing so helps them understand the "big picture" of your treatment, while preventing drug interactions.
+When a team of healthcare providers cares for you, it's important to keep each one up-to-date on your overall health.
+Doing so helps them understand the "big picture" of your treatment, while preventing medicine interactions.

 Keep these tips in mind:

-Tell your health care providers the names and specialties of all your other health care providers.
+Tell your healthcare providers the names and specialties of all your other healthcare providers.
 Although your health problems may not seem related, medical conditions can affect each other.
 Tell your providers about other medical appointments and what your treatment plans involve.
 Include any changes in medicines or dosage prescribed or if you have side effects.
-Ask each health care provider to send a copy of each visit note to your other providers.
-Most doctor's offices can easily accomplish this on the same day.
+Ask each healthcare provider to send a copy of each visit note to your other providers.
+Most healthcare providers' offices can easily accomplish this on the same day.

 Share your list of medicines.
 A medication wallet card is handy for listing all your medicines, including dosage and other instructions.
-Ask your health care providers to review your list at each visit.
-Whenever you start taking a new drug, tell the provider the names of all other medicines you take.
+Ask your healthcare providers to review your list at each visit.
+Whenever you start taking a new medicine, tell the provider the names of all other medicines you take.
 Include over-the-counter products and herbal supplements.
 Your pharmacist is an important resource, too.
 It's best to use one pharmacy so that the pharmacist can alert you to possible medication interactions.
 It's important to keep track of the most current list of medicines.

 Your Family's Health